 At Paul Immigrations, our specialists are equipped with the knowledge and insight necessary to highlight the professional skills and talents of each individual.
 By crafting a personalised cover letter, they strive to not only set your profile apart from the rest of the applicants, but also ensure that your strengths, professional qualifications improve your chances of becoming a PR.

 Our specialists have years of experience in the industry and fully understand the inner workings of the system.
 Although ICA (Immigration and Checkpoints Authority) has the final say in the approval or rejection of your PR application, the team’s expertise can help your application gain a higher chance of approval.
-This includes consolidate all additional supporting documents for the application.
+This includes consolidating all additional supporting documents for the application.

 Although it may seem effortless to submit your application via the e-Service portal, you might end up wasting time trying to navigate your way through it.
 Hence, it is imperative to get an expert to guide you through the process efficiently without comprising the application process, and make sure that the overall process is smooth, fast and streamlined.

 To be eligible for PR, you will need to be a spouse of a Citizen or PR or hold an eligible pass.
 Holders of S Pass, Employment Pass, Personalised Employment Pass or Entrepreneur Pass are eligible for the status.